 Bag Then Rip – 4 players

 Explanation: This is a more complex mauling drill that adds more players to the situation.
 This makes it a more game-like practice.
-It adds more support players where player 3 and 4 bind over the ball carrier, to the hip and drive forward.
+It adds more support players where players 3 and 4 bind over the ball carrier, to the hip and drive forward.
 It is important to remember in a maul that one player looks after the ball, while the rest protect the ball carrier.

 Description: The ball carrier should take the ball into the maul at pace.
 Player 2 should enter the maul, rip and secure the ball from the carrier.
 Players 3 and 4 should then come in at the sides and bind on.